foureyes/csci-ua.0480-spring2017-008/slides/22/flexbox.markdown

 So... working with the display properties of __inline__ and __block__ is a bit limiting, especially when it comes to accommodating different screen sizes.

 * {:.fragment} we don't have much control of how things flow/resize/are added or removed when a screen resolution changes
-* {:.fragment} for example, block level elements don't really reflow in anyway
+* {:.fragment} for example, block level elements don't really reflow in any way
 * {:.fragment} span elements just wrap, but don't have an explicitly _settable_ width and height
 * {:.fragment} block and inline are rigid in the direction that elements are laid out (either biased vertically or horizontally)